-The real estate market is always changing, and the inventory metric is a major indicator of how healthy the market in your area is.
+The real estate market is always changing.
+Inventory metric is a major indicator of how healthy the market is in a suburb.
 The HtAG inventory levels measure the number of properties sold over the past 4 quarters divided by the current stock on market.

 This metric helps real estate agents to understand whether or not they can expect more buyers to show interest in their listings.
 It is also a great supply indicator for property investors looking to evaluate a real estate market before buying an investment property.

-Recently there has been a decrease in inventory levels in real estate around Australia due to backed up demand caused by extended covid lockdowns.
-Returning expats are also creating additional demand not seen in previous years which is exhausting the inventory levels much quicker than before.
+Recently there has been a decrease in inventory levels in real estate around Australia.
+Real estate agents believe that this is due to backed up demand caused by extended lockdowns.
+Returning expats are also creating additional demand not seen in previous years, which is exhausting the inventory levels much quicker than before.

 So how exactly do we measure the inventory levels?

-Let’s say we have 50 listings and we have an average quarterly sales volume of 50.
-We would call it a market with 1 quarter (50 divide by 50) of inventory.HtAG Analytics
+Let’s say we have 50 listings this month and we have an average monthly sales volume of 25.
+We would call it a market with 2 months (50 divide by 25) of inventory.HtAG Analytics

 How to interpret inventory levels?